 Politicians in Canada have been promising Canadians proportional representation for 100 years.

-The 1921 campaign promise followed a Liberal Party resolution in 1919 to endorse proportional representation (Single Transferable Vote – STV-PR).
-Prime Minister MacKenzie King was even a member of the Proportional Representation Society of the time.
+The 1921 campaign promise followed a Liberal Party resolution in 1919 to endorse proportional representation (Single Transferable Vote – proportional ranked choice voting).

 Once in power, proportional representation ceased to be in the short-term self-interest of the party or its MPs, a pattern that has continued to this day with governing parties of all partisan stripes, regardless of their promises or the evidence in front of them.